ADeLiberto/2022Fundulus_Physiology/README.md

 All data files for script in Data
 Output figures

-Associaed with publication:
+Associtaed with publication:

-Feeling the heat: variation in thermal sensitivity within and among populations.
-(2022) *Journal of Experimental Biology* url[https://doi.org/10.1242/jeb.244831]
+A. DeLiberto et al. (2022) Feeling the heat: variation in thermal sensitivity within and among populations. *Journal of Experimental Biology* [https://doi.org/10.1242/jeb.244831